nunomiguel22/Asteroids_SDL_Port/README.md

 ## Instructions:
 * config.txt contains the game settings in the options menu.
 * To compile you need SDL 2.0 and SDL mixer installed.
 The ctpl library is also needed or you can alter the lines that make use of multithreading.
+* This game uses various free to use assets

 ## Game Demo:
 ![Screenshot](demo/newmenu.jpg)